JamieAlbertelli/FinTwit/README.md

 # Pre-Requisite

+Before running it is neccesary to modify the code in order for it to run.

-Before loading the program it is neccessary to enter your Twitter API into the "tweetExtraction.py" file.
+- Enter your Twitter API into the "tweetExtraction.py" file.

-Also edit code to take chosen parameters, such as :
+- Edit the code to take chosen parameters, such as :
                             Date,
                             Time,
                             Search term, and